spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 There are some noticeable trends *across* groups.
 System administrators, user support staff, and industry users tended to rate features as less important across the board.
-It's hard to know to interpret this -- it could mean that they're happy with the existing capabilities of Spack, or that these particular improvements aren't their top priorities.
+It's hard to know how to interpret this -- it could mean that they're happy with the existing capabilities of Spack, or that these particular improvements aren't their top priorities.